solirides/bioinformatics/workflows/nextflow/README.md

 - Support both human and microbial pangenome ingestion
 - Integrate with workflow registries (Dockstore, nf-core) when mature

-Contributions that add realistic process blocks, input validation, or integration tests are welcome.
+Contributions that add richer QC, integrate authentication for asset registration, or replace placeholders with production-grade tooling are welcome.